 - Any number of prior chemotherapy or targeted agents including rapamycin analogues are allowed

-- For the Phase I part of the study, eligible patients must have incurable poorly differentiated thyroid cancer; OR anaplastic thyroid cancer; OR radioiodine refractory differentiated thyroid cancer that is refractory to a tyrosine kinase inhibitor (TKI); OR patients who cannot tolerate a TKI are also eligible; histological confirmation of poorly differentiated, undifferentiated or anaplastic histology is required for untreated cases, but is not required for the refractory cases
+- Note that phase I portion is complete as of this amendment; for the Phase I part of the study, eligible patients must have incurable poorly differentiated thyroid cancer; OR anaplastic thyroid cancer; OR radioiodine refractory differentiated thyroid cancer that is refractory to a TKI; OR patients who cannot tolerate a TKI are also eligible; histological confirmation of poorly differentiated, undifferentiated or anaplastic histology is required for untreated cases, but is not required for the refractory cases

 - Patients must have measurable disease, defined as at least one lesion that can be accurately measured in at least one dimension